Publications of Thomas Colcombet

 10.1017/jsl.2018.7.

-We develop an algebraic notion of recognizability for languages of words indexed by
+We develop an algebraic notion of recognizability for

-countable linear orderings.
-We prove that this notion is effectively equivalent to
+this notion is effectively equivalent to definability in monadic second-order

-definability in monadic second-order (MSO) logic.
-We also provide three logical
+(MSO) logic.
+We also provide three logical applications.
+First, we establish

-applications.
-First, we establish the first known collapse result for the quantifier
+the first known collapse result for the quantifier alternation of MSO logic

-alternation of MSO logic over countable linear orderings.
-Second, we solve an open
+over countable linear orderings.
+Second, we solve an open problem posed

-of rational numbers using the reals in the background.
+rational numbers using the reals in the background.
 Third, we establish the

-MSO-definability of the set of yields induced by an MSO-definable set of
+MSO-definability of the set of yields induced by an MSO-definable set of trees,

-trees, confirming a conjecture posed by Bruyère, Carton, and Sénizergues.
+confirming a conjecture posed by Bruyère, Carton, and Sénizergues.

 2017

-We show how recent results concerning quantitative forms of automata help
+We show how recent results concerning quantitative forms of

-concerning the asymptotic behavior of tropical au- tomata yields extremely fine
+together with results concerning the asymptotic behavior of tropical au-

-complexity analysis of some pieces of code.
+tomata yields extremely fine complexity analysis of some pieces of code.

 Thomas Colcombet. “